 This is why a very high-fiber diet may sometimes make IBS symptoms worse, although it depends on the person.
 Because each person reacts to various fiber-containing foods differently, it’s important to increase these foods in the diet gradually and also to drink plenty of water.

 Maybe you’re wondering which type of fiber some of your favorite foods provide?
 Let’s take a look at a few examples:

 - Soluble fiber is found in foods such as oat bran, barley, nuts, seeds, beans, lentils, peas, and some fruits and vegetables.

 - Are bananas soluble or insoluble fiber?
-A bananas has about 2–3 grams of fiber, most of which is insoluble fiber, although it contains both types.
+A banana has about two to three grams of fiber, most of which is insoluble fiber, although it contains both types.

 - Is rice soluble or insoluble fiber?
-A cup of brown rice has about 3–4 grams of fiber, almost all of which is insoluble.
+A cup of brown rice has about three to four grams of fiber, almost all of which is insoluble.

-- Is spinach and lettuce soluble or insoluble fiber?
+- Are spinach and lettuce soluble or insoluble fiber?
 Dark leafy greens are a great source of insoluble fiber.
-One cup of cooked spinach has about 6 grams of fiber, about 5 of which is insoluble fiber.
+One cup of cooked spinach has about six grams of fiber, about five of which is insoluble fiber.